rwapp/A11yUITests/README.md

 This counts towards [WCAG 2.1 Guideline 1.1 Text Alternatives](https://www.w3.org/TR/WCAG21/#text-alternatives) but does not guarantee compliance.
 Severity: Warning

+Additionally this tests checks for elements that have a placeholder but no label.
+Severity: Failure

 #### Button Label

 `buttonLabel` checks labels for interactive elements begin with a capital letter and don't contain a period or the word button.
 Checks the label is a minimum of 2 characters long.